 With all of this trade going on there is bound to be consequences - animals are lost or escape from shipments.
 The release of these traded animals results in the spread of diseases.
 Chytrid fungus and rainavirus are decimating native amphibian populations, and both were spread due to the trade of wildlife.
 Not only can these diseases impact other animals, but the SARS virus and Avian flu are both diseases spread by animals to humans.

 Trade of animals occurs legally and illegally, and can result in over exploitation of wild populations.
 The trade industry is unsustainable, and it is one of the biggest threats to biodiversity.
 An even bigger threat to biodiversity is the invasion of nonnative species - a threat that is directly linked to the trade of wildlife.
-The trade of wildlife has increased gradually over many years, as illustrated in the figure below, which means nonnative introductions has increased as well.
+The trade of wildlife has increased gradually over many years - which means it is likely that nonnative introductions has increased as well.

 I have hammered the threats posed by nonnative species in previous posts, especially when the nonnative species becomes an invasive one.
 Invasive species are any species (plants, animals, any organism) that cause economical damage, ecological damage, or threaten human health.
 The USA spends over $137 billion every year to manage these introduced animals even with all the regulations in place to monitor trade.